 • Assessing for Substance Abuse

-We recommend use urine and/or serum drug testing of egg donors.
+We recommend the use of urine and/or serum drug testing of egg donors.
 This is to minimize the risk to our recipients of an undiagnosed but significant risk factor.

 • Assessing the Donor’s Ovarian Responsiveness